 01 of 09

-Six Places to Camp This Spring
+Eight Places to Go Camping This Spring

 02 of 09

 Enchanted Rock State Park (Texas)

 Camping in the heat of the summer in Texas isn't always comfortable, but the spring is still a great time to head outdoors and reconnect with nature.
-One of the best places to spend a few nights outdoors is at Enchanted Rock State Park, home to one of the largest granite batholiths in the entire U.S. The park is worth visiting just for the views from the top of this rock slab and there are excellent hiking trails that circumnavigate the granite dome that are worth a walk too.
+One of the best places to spend a few nights in the backcountry is at Enchanted Rock State Park, home to one of the largest granite batholiths in the entire U.S. The park is worth visiting just for the views from the top of the giant rock slab itself, but there are excellent hiking trails that circumnavigate the granite dome that are worth a walk too.

 03 of 09

 Yosemite National Park (California)

 Let's face it, Yosemite National Park is a great destination all year round, but there are a couple of reasons why it is especially fantastic in the spring.
 For starters, the large crowds that arrive in the park during the summer months haven't begun to trickle in just yet, so the campsites are often peaceful and quiet.
-On top of that, the spring thaw allows Yosemite's famous waterfalls swell to epic proportions, making them even more spectacular than they are throughout much of the rest of the year.
-As if that wasn't reason to visit enough, when the dogwood trees blossom the Yosemite Valley is a sight to behold, making one of the best outdoor playgrounds on the planet even better.
+On top of that, the spring thaw allows Yosemite's famous waterfalls to swell to epic proportions, making them even more spectacular than they are throughout much of the rest of the year.
+As if that wasn't reason enough to visit in the spring, when the dogwood trees blossom the Yosemite Valley is a sight to behold, making one of the best outdoor playgrounds on the planet even better.
 Just be sure to book your campsite in advance and don't be afraid to wander out of the valley.
-You might find some hidden gems that you didn't even know existed.Continue to 4 of 7 below.
+You might find some hidden gems that you didn't even know existed.

 04 of 09

 Oh Be Joyful Campgrounds (Colorado)

 After a long winter, the warm spring temperatures bring new life to the mountains of Colorado, which have plenty of amazing campsites sprinkled throughout the state.
 One of the best however, is the Oh Be Joyful Campground located just outside of Crested Butte.
-The site sits beside the Slate River and features utterly spectacular views, not to mention great fishing, and wonderful hiking as well.
-In the summer months this is a favorite spot for locals and visitors alike, but in the spring it is relatively quiet and peaceful.
-Just be sure to bring a warm sleeping bag, as the Colorado nights can still be a bit chilly at times.Continue to 5 of 7 below.
+The site sits beside the Slate River and features utterly spectacular views of the countryside, not to mention some of the best fishing Colorado has to offer.
+Those who are looking to stretch their legs some will find wonderful hiking as well, with the spring bloom bringing amazing colors to this alpine setting.

 05 of 09

 Great Smoky Mountains National Park (Tennessee/North Carolina)

 06 of 09

 Death Valley National Park (California)

 If you happen to be in Death Valley during a spring rainstorm, you might even be lucky enough to witness the park's fabled wildflower "super-bloom," during which thousands of flowering plants sprout from the ground, creating a multicolored sea across the landscape.
 It is a sight that is spectacular to behold, although it is also fleeting.
-The fragile flowers don't last long in the intense warmth found within the park and many of the blooms peak and disappear within just a few days.Continue to 7 of 7 below.
+The fragile flora doesn't last long in the intense warmth found within the park and many of the blooms peak and disappear within just a few days.

 07 of 09